 How do we measure the success of workflow automation?

 Track the time saved on manual tasks, error rates before and after automation, and how quickly work moves through the process.
 For example, if automating lead follow-up cuts response time in half, that is a clear win.
 Set a baseline before you start, then check results after rollout.
-If you use tools like n8n or Power Automate (see pricing), you can often pull logs or analytics to measure impact directly.
+If you use tools like n8n or Power Automate, you can often pull logs or analytics to measure impact directly.

 Practitioner Perspective: Tips from Automation Experts